Lightning-Universe/BigQuery_component/README.md

                 `{dataset}.{table}`
         """
         self.client.run(query=query, project=project, location=location, credentials=credentials)

+        # The result attribute can be a dataframe or a list
+        self.client.result
 ```

 2. Add or create `~/.lighning.secrets/.secrets.json` with the following information with passing credentials in as a run parameter.